-1. New PPA Specialist Training & SharePoint Resources
+New PPA Specialist Training & SharePoint Resources

-New PPA specialist training is provided in the form of self-paced online modules available through ECOLOGY's PartnerWeb SharePoint site, and web-based discussion panels.
-The web-based discussion panels will be planned and conducted by ECOLOGY staff and include new specialists and experienced PPA specialists who can offer suggestions and feedback to new specialists.
+New PPA specialist training is provided in the form of self-paced online modules available through ECOLOGY's Partnership SharePoint site, web-based new specialist discussion panels, and mentoring.
+The web-based new specialist discussion panels will be planned and conducted by ECOLOGY staff and include new specialists and experienced PPA specialists who can offer suggestions and feedback to new specialists.
 The discussion panels are scheduled for the second Thursday of every other month from 10:30 to 12:00.
 On occasion these meetings will need to be rescheduled to accommodate panelists or new specialists who cannot make the originally scheduled date.
 ECOLOGY staff will provide as much notice as possible when these panels are rescheduled.

+Table 6: New Specialist Discussion Panel Schedule

+2023 2024 2025 August 10, 2023 February 8, 2024 February 13, 2025 October 12, 2023 April 11, 2024 April 10, 2025 December 14, 2023 June 13, 2024 May 8, 2025

+August 8, 2024 June 12, 2025

+October 10, 2024

+December 12, 2024

-Discussion Panel Schedule - July 2021 thru June 2023 2021 2022 2023 August 12, 2021 February 10, 2022 February 9, 20 October 14, 2021 April 14, 2022 April 13, 2023 December 9, 2021 June 9, 2022 June 8, 2023 August 11, 2022 October 13, 2022 December 8, 2022 Attendance Requirement: All new specialists who have not y vet attended six (6) discussion panels are required to atter nd.
+Attendance Requirement: All new specialists who have not yet attended six (6) discussion panels are required to attend.
 Panelists are required to attend all discussion panels.

-Schedule:

-2. Field Mentoring & Training Review
+Field Mentoring & Shadow Workday

-The CONTRACTOR will provide training to their new staff to ensure they can perform the work.
+The CONTRACTOR will provide training to their new staff to ensure they can perform field work.
 In addition, ECOLOGY will assign two experienced PPA Specialists as mentors to provide field training and support to a new hire.
-If available, one mentor will be from the CONTRACTOR's organization and the other mentor from another PPA contractor (partner) jurisdiction in as close proximity as possible.
+If available, one mentor will be from the CONTRACTOR's organization and the other mentor from another PPA contractor (partner) jurisdiction in as close a geography as possible.
 Mentors will be assigned within two weeks of notifying ECOLOGY of new staff hires.

 Field mentoring will involve a series of accompanied field visits designed by the mentor and ECOLOGY staff to support the needs of the new hire.
-When the mentor and new hire determine they are ready, an ECOLOGY staff will accompany the new hire on a few technical assistance visits, to ensure that they are providing accurate information on proper waste management, spill prevention, storm water pollution prevention, and toxics reduction opportunities.
+When the mentor and new hire determine they are ready, an ECOLOGY staff person will accompany the new hire on a few technical assistance visits in their jurisdiction on a shadow workday, to ensure that they are providing accurate information on proper waste management, spill prevention, storm water pollution prevention, and toxics reduction opportunities.
+See New Specialist Training Plan (link in Appendix A, Statement of Work section XII Resources) for additional details on mentoring and training resources provided to new specialists.

-All-Staff Trainings for all PPA Specialists
+All-Staff Training for all PPA Specialists

-All-Staff Trainings will be planned and conducted by teams of PPA Specialists from two to three PPA contractors (partners).
-When appropriate these trainings will be held in-person to facilitate interaction and networking between PPA Specialists, ECOLOGY, and invited presenters.
-Depending on current situations related to the COVID-19 pandemic or other health and safety concurs, All Staff Trainings may be held virtually via an online platform.
-Training topics are intended to help new staff become more competent in their work, and experienced staff to gain greater technical depth on relevant topics.
+All-Staff Trainings will be planned and conducted by teams of PPA Specialists from two or three PPA Partners, who have signed up to plan these trainings as a unique program element.
+When appropriate, these trainings will be held in-person to facilitate interaction and networking between PPA Specialists, ECOLOGY, and invited presenters.

+Training topics at All-Staff Trainings are intended to help new staff become more competent in their work, and experienced staff to gain greater technical depth on relevant topics.
 ECOLOGY staff will determine the teams, provide initial guidance, review agendas, and provide support for planning and logistics.

-Schedule: Typically, these trainings are held the second Wednesday in September and March or April.
-The trainings are usually scheduled between 8:30 a.m. and 3:30 p.m. with overnight travel allowed for jurisdictions if needed (see state travel rules).
-ECOLOGY must pre-approve overnight travel if it is being charged to the PPA budget.
-When training is held virtually online, the training will be scheduled across two half-days.
+Typically, these trainings are held the second Wednesday in September/October and March/April.
+The inperson trainings are typically scheduled to run between 8:30 a.m. and 3:30 p.m. with overnight travel allowed for jurisdictions if needed (see state travel rules).
+ECOLOGY must pre-approve overnight travel if it is being charged to the PPA partner budget.